Ashitaba Seeds AKA "Tomorrow Leaf"

 There's two methods to starting Ashitaba from seed.

 Method 1: Place a damp paper towel, or a bag of lightly moist soil with seeds inside.
 Refrigerate for 2 weeks prior to planting.
-This is the conventional method mentioned by many.
+This is the conventional method mentioned by many growers.

-Seeds may take 2-4 weeks to sprout.
-Once seedlings reach 2-3 inches tall, carefully separate the plants then transfer into larger containers.
+Seeds may take 2-4 weeks to germinate.
+Once seedlings reach 2-3 inches tall, carefully separate the plants to transfer into larger containers.
 Grow them in warm, bright location.
 Keep soil moist.

 Ashitaba, AKA "Tomorrow's leaf" -- is a biennial plant that offers many medicinal properties.
 It is rich in anti-aging properties that helps maintain smooth, young skin.
 It is high in vitamin B-12, vitamin C, calcium, iron.
 Ashitaba helps detoxify the liver and kidneys, strengthen cartilages, bones (osteoporosis) and tendons, purifying blood, improving the immune system, treat hypertension, reducing the risk of cancer and the risk of brain disorders and heart problems.